santoshlite/ssantoshp/README.md

 - 👍 Interested in **math**, **AI** and, **anything that can save us from global warming**

-- 💻 Technical skills : Python, C/C++, Java, HTML/CSS
+- 💻 Programming languages : Python, C/C++, Java, HTML/CSS, JS

 - 📫 How to reach me: **santoshpassoubady@gmail.com** or **Santosh#9328** (Discord)